 Ilyas Yakubovich Timishev is a lawyer of Chechen ethnicity who lived close to Nalchik—the capital of Kabardino Balkariya, the republic bordering Chechnya.
 Although Timishev and his family were forced to move because of the war in Chechnya, he still traveled frequently on the highway between Nalchik and Grozny, the Chechen capital.
 He was repeatedly stopped at checkpoints and, on one occasion, was forced to abandon his car and complete his journey by hitchhiking.
 This was not an isolated incident, but part of a pattern of ethnic profiling of Chechens, Ingushes and other Caucasians by Russian police.

 The traffic checkpoint system in the North Caucasus emerged in 1991, in particular between the cities of Nalchik and Grozny, after General Dzhkokhar Dudayev was elected president of Chechnya and declared Chechnya’s independence from the Russian Federation.
 In 1994, the eruption of military conflict between Moscow and Grozny prompted the Russian government to increase the number of checkpoints and controls along the Nalchik-Grozny roads.
-Today, there are 21 checkpoints along these roads.
+IN 2008, there were 21 checkpoints along these roads.

 Timishev’s frequent trips on the highway between Nalchik and Grozny often lead to humiliating circumstances, extreme inconvenience, and the risk of more serious harm.
 He states that a journey that used to take two hours now takes up to twice that long, based solely on his ethnicity.